openproblems-bio/task_cyto_batch_integration/README.md

 ## File format: Unintegrated

-The complete unintegrated dataset, including all cells’ metadata (columns) from the unintegrated_censored dataset.
+The complete unintegrated dataset.

 Example file:
 `resources_test/task_cyto_batch_integration/mouse_spleen_flow_cytometry_subset/unintegrated.h5ad`

 Description:

-The complete unintegrated dataset, including all cells’ metadata (columns) from the unintegrated_censored dataset.
-The cells in this dataset are the same to those in the unintegrated_censored dataset.
+The complete unintegrated dataset.
+The cells in this dataset are the same to those in the censored dataset.

 Format: